James007-Nix/F422019_WSA024_Arduino_Coursework/README.md

 -Answers_31_to_34_for_coursework.ino and Sem2ArduinoCourTask4.ino
 These are the .ino files for the arduino code in task 3.1 to 3.4 and task 4.

+-F422019_Arduino_setup.jpg
+This is an image of the arduino, base shield and temperature sensor all conected and how the wiring is setup.